-The spitting culture of Maasi tribe.
+- The spitting culture of Maasi tribe.

 Spitting is a huge sign of respect and blessing for the Maasai tribe.
 The Maasai tribe are in Kenya and Tanzania.
 Babies are spitted on as a way of welcoming them into the world.
 In addition, they spit on their palms before greeting each other.

 Also, this is done for the bride, during a wedding ceremony.
 The father gives his blessings by spitting on the bride’s forehead.
 In addition to their unique culture, they are also known for drinking fresh animal blood.

-Groom’s potency test by bride’s aunty culture in Uganda
+- Groom’s potency test by Bride’s aunty culture in Uganda

-The aunt function is not limited to that, she also has the duty of making sure the bride is a virgin till his wedding day and also tests the potency of the groom.
+The aunt’s function is not limited to that, she also has the duty of making sure the bride is a virgin till his wedding day and also tests the potency of the groom.
 Therefore, when a couple wants to get married, the aunt has to have sex with the groom as a “potency test” and furthermore, she has to test the bride’s virginity.

-Most importantly, if the bride passes the virginity test, it’s presumed she has no knowledge of sex or how to please her new husband sexually, and if a girl is found to be not a virgin before marriage, she is to face the death penalty or bannish from society.
+Most importantly, if the bride passes the virginity test, it’s presumed she has no knowledge of sex or how to please her new husband sexually, and if a girl is found to be not a virgin before marriage, she is to face the death penalty or banishment from society.
 Although, some are of the opinion that this culture among other African cultures is contradictory to African values.
 Nevertheless, culture is culture and still remains valuable to any entity that values such culture.

 Read Also: Yoruba Traditional Wedding

 During the festival, three of the tribe’s most beautiful women are chosen to judge as the men display through a dance, moving in circles.
-In the process, if a man is able to steal away another man’s wife undetected, then they become socially recognized
+In the process, if a man is able to steal away another man’s wife undetected, then they become socially recognized.

 One of the most popular and weird African cultures can be found within the Surma tribe.
-The Surma tribe is made up of southern Sudan and the southwestern Ethiopia.
-The process of lip stretching starts from removing the lower teeth for it to accommodate the lip plate.
+The Surma tribe is made up of southern Sudan and southwestern Ethiopia.
+The process of lip stretching starts with removing the lower teeth for it to accommodate the lip plate.
 As years pass by, the lip stretches more and more.

-Beating for wife
+- Beating for wife

 Other than flogging, the bride’s family can pick ‘Koowgal’, which is a dowry payment option or the ‘Kabbal’, an Islamic ceremony similar to marriage but in the absence of the bride and groom.